galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/Which-tests-to-automate.md

 - run to generate results which need to be filtered, viewed and diagnosed.
 For example, test results filtered by version.

-Once you know which tests or parts of a test you want to automate, you can select the manager(s) you need.
-A table with the manager’s that are available with the current release is here.

-## Writing your own manager

-If a suitable manager is not currently available with Galasa, check which managers are planned for future releases, or raise a request for one.
-Alternatively, you can write your own manager.
-If you’re writing your own manager, here are some helpful guidelines to get you started …